It's okay to have questions.

 Do you accept blog contributors?

-We do!
 We don't currently have a writing staff, and we don't issue assignments, BUT we are always accepting pitches.
-Let's get you published.
+Feel free to email us through our contact form with any ideas.

 How do I join #bossbabesATX?